 As business advisers, we’ll help you put together a plan that gives you a clear strategy for the next six months and beyond, with measurable goals to include in your plan.
 The resulting document will help give you clarity on your direction, and where to invest time and money.

 A business plan will also be an essential document if you are looking for investors or external funding.
 Any loan providers or private investors will want to assess the risk in your business, your cash flow position, and the underlying profitability of the enterprise – so bear this all in mind when outlining the financial details of your plan.

 If you haven't written a plan before, a template is useful.
 Start with the following headings:

-Business strategy – a SWOT analysis demonstrates the strengths, opportunities, weaknesses and threats in the business, allowing you to refine your business strategy and maximise your success.
+Business strategy – a SWOT analysis demonstrates the strengths, opportunities, weaknesses, and threats in the business, allowing you to refine your business strategy and maximize your success.
 Identifying your key strengths and opportunities helps you to focus your efforts and resources in the most productive areas.
-And knowing your weaknesses and threats helps you look for areas of improvement, and where you may need to safeguard the company against specific risks, threats and competitors.
+And knowing your weaknesses and threats helps you look for areas of improvement, and where you may need to safeguard the company against specific risks, threats, and competitors.

 Talk to us about creating your one-page business plan

 Whatever your situation, the next few months are likely to be a rocky road.

 We’ll help you create a tailored business plan, to guide you through the threats and opportunities that lie ahead, with solid financial management for the next stage in your growth.